hitoshi-watase/sercrod/docs/reference/directives/__data.md

   - When `user.name = 'Ann'` is executed:

     - The “hole” captures the intended path `["user","name"]`.
-    - Nablla calls an internal helper that ensures `letScope.user` is an object, then sets `user.name` to `"Ann"`.
+    - Sercrod calls an internal helper that ensures `letScope.user` is an object, then sets `user.name` to `"Ann"`.

 - Promotion: